The Risks of Chinese VPNs

 We therefore reviewed the top 20 free mobile VPN apps in Google Play and Apple’s App Store in the United States.
 We identified 14 apps for further investigation of their ownership and corporate structure.

-As well as digging into who’s behind these apps, and identifying any red flags around overall credibility, we also analyzed their privacy policies.
+As well as digging into who’s behind these VPNs, and identifying any red flags around overall credibility, we also analyzed their privacy policies.